 The Graduate Center acts as a liaison office for students taking classes from UK on the NKU campus.
-The following master's level programs are currently available: social work (MSW); library science (MSLS); higher education; rehabilitation counseling.
+The following master's level programs are currently available: social work (MSW); and library science (MSLS).

 Some residents of Ohio may receive a special tuition rate for degree programs offered by the University of Kentucky on the NKU campus.